 Studying History at WIU - The Past, The Present, and Your Future

-Entrepreneurs Peter Diamandis and Steven Kotler write in Bold: How To Go Big, Achieve Success, and Impact the World (2015) that we need to master four fundamental skills to be successful.
-These are “looking, reading, writing, and integrating knowledge” (p.54).
-There is no better place to learn these crucial ways of communicating and sharing information than through the study of History.
-Join us!
+History.
+What good is it?
+Entrepreneurs Peter Diamandis and Steven Kotler assert in Bold: How To Go Big, Achieve Success, and Impact the World (2015) that success derives from mastering the four fundamental skills of “looking, reading, writing, and integrating knowledge” (p.54).
+There is no better way to learn these crucial ways of communicating and sharing information than by studying History.
+History: good for your future.

-Follow the links on the left-hand side of this page for more information about the History program, our faculty, and the study of this fascinating subject.
+To learn more, follow the links on the left side of this page for information about our History degrees and courses, our faculty, and the study of this fascinating subject.
 Feel free to contact us by telephone (309-298-1053) or by email (email@example.com).
 The Department of History is part of the College of Arts and Sciences.

 Undergraduate Advisor: Mr. Ralph Heissinger; email RW-Heissinger@wiu.edu or call 309-298-1129